romshark/tik/README.md

 The text body must always be written in
 [CLDR plural rule `other`](https://cldr.unicode.org/index/cldr-spec/plural-rules).
-This allows a TIK to avoid conditional ICU select statements.
+This allows a TIK to avoid branched statements like ICU plural arguments.

 ### Placeholders